roberthodgen/phonegap-mwbarcodescanner/README.md

 Guide on how to add the mobiScan Phonegap plugin to your project(s)

-#Install using CLI interface (supposed you have already created the app by using CLI interface and added desired platforms)
+#Install using CLI interface
+(supposed you have already created the app by using CLI interface and added desired platforms)

 1. Add plugin to the project with :
+...

-	phonegap local plugin add LOCAL_PATH_TO_THE_FOLDER_WITH_PLUGIN_XML (if you are adding from local folder)
+	phonegap local plugin add https://github.com/manateeworks/phonegap-mwbarcodescanner.git ...
 or
+...
-	phonegap local plugin add https://...
+	phonegap local plugin add LOCAL_PATH_TO_THE_FOLDER_WITH_PLUGIN_XML (if you are adding from local folder) ...

 2. Add a button to index.html which will call the scanner:
+...
 	<form style="width: 100%; text-align: center;">
       		  <input type="button" value="Scan Barcode" onclick="scanner.startScanning()" style="font-size: 40px; width: 300px; height: 50px; margin-top: 100px;"/>
     	</form>
+...

 3. Upon license purchase, replace the username/key pairs for the corresponding barcode types in the file 'src/com/manateeworks/BarcodeScannerPlugin.java' (Android), 'Plugins/MWScannerViewController.m' (iOS) or 'Plugins/com.manateeworks.barcodescanner/BarcodeHelper.cs (wp8);

-##Android Note:
+###Android Note:

 You have to import .R file of your project (import YOUR_APP_PACKAGE_NAME.R;) to the 'src/com/manateeworks/ScannerActivity.java'

-##WP8 Note:
+###WP8 Note:

 It's seems there's a bug in Phonegap 3.0 so you have to add '<script type="text/javascript" src="cordova.js"></script>' in index.html (or other html files) manually